commercialhaskell/stack/doc/README.md

     cd stack
     ~~~

-3. Build the `stack` executable using a pre-existing installation of Stack with
+3. Build the `stack` executable using a preexisting installation of Stack with
     the command:

     ~~~text